sugarlabs/musicblocks/guide/README.md

 ### <a name="rhythms"></a>4.3 Generating Rhythms

-The *Rhythm Maker* block is used to launch a widget similar to the *Pitch-time Matrix* block.
+The *Rhythm Maker* block is used to launch a widget similar to the *Phrase maker* block.
 The widget can be used to generate rhythmic patterns.

 ![alt tag](https://rawgithub.com/sugarlabs/musicblocks/master/guide/rhythm1.svg "generating rhythms")